-Loren Austin is the Online Marketing Manager at FutureAdvisor in San Francisco.
+Loren Austin was formerly the Online Marketing Manager at FutureAdvisor in San Francisco.
 The key to his success in marketing a mobile finance app is using re-engagement campaigns to educate users and convey the value of the app.

 What does a quality mobile user look like for FutureAdvisor?

 A quality mobile user for us is somebody who has existing investments, perhaps an old 401(k) or an IRA that they don’t know what to do with, and they want to learn more.
 Users who are going to get the most benefit out of FutureAdvisor are those with an existing investment portfolio that they’re able to link to our app and get free, personalized investment advice.

 What tactics do you find work best to convert installs into engaged users?

 I’ve been surprised at how well our re-engagement advertising works.
 The initial install is certainly useful but it only tells a very small part of the story.
 FutureAdvisor offers both free and paid, managed products.
 While the free products are great, the fee-based product that we offer to our users is really where our benefit comes into play.
 The benefits require a lot of explanation, and re-engagement ads offer us an opportunity to continue that conversation with users until we’ve conveyed our value.